milena912/milena912/README.md

 ### Introduction 👋

-I have created a Magento module for specific task given.
-This module is created and works on latest Magento version 2.4.4.
+I have created a Magento module for the specific task given.
+This module is created and works on the latest Magento version 2.4.4.
-A module contains two  RESTful services (POST and GET) that store organizations with relations (parent to child relation), from given Json example.
+A module contains two  RESTful services (POST and GET) that store organizations with relations (parent to child relation), from the given JSON example.

 ## Usage